SAP-archive/teched2021-developer-keynote/storyboard.md

 Kevin throwing stuff in air or knocking stuff over that’s in his way

-Vitalij constantly looking for beer
+Vitaliy constantly looking for beer

 # Props Needed